mockoon/mockoon.com/content/docs/latest/templating/mockoon-helpers.md

 ## stringify

 Return objects and arrays as a formatted JSON string indented with two spaces.
+This helper requires to be used with triple curly braces (`{{{stringify ...}}}`) to avoid escaping of the JSON string by Handlebars.

 | Arguments (ordered) | Type | Description     |
 | ------------------- | ---- | --------------- |